 Inspectors should consult Legal Adviser’s Office if they are dealing with an investigation which commenced before 4 April 2005 and need advice on the disclosure regime applying to that investigation.

 2. The CPIA, as amended by the CJA 2003, provides the statutory framework governing the disclosure of unused material in criminal proceedings.
 A Code of Practice made under Part II of the CPIA details how relevant material obtained in a criminal investigation is to be recorded, retained and revealed to the prosecutor.
+There are currently two Codes operating in parallel: one which applies to investigations started before 19 March 2015 and a newer Code which applies to investigations begun on or after that date.
+The main change in the new Code is an amendment to the procedure for disclosure in magistrates’ court proceedings.

 3. Sections 32 to 39 of the CJA 2003 made various amendments to the CPIA and apply to investigations commenced on or after 4 April 2005.
 The Guidelines, however, apply to investigations commenced both before and after that date.